alicegoldfuss/blog/_posts/2016-08-04-debugging-hardware-panic.md

 We haven’t needed the ESM log monitoring yet (fingers crossed!) but I’m glad the developers have access to it anyway.
 My future wishlist includes writing automation to clear the ESM log after a period of time, so only fresh events appear.
 Otherwise you need to manually clear the log after an incident.

-I hope this post have been helpful.
+I hope this post has been helpful.
 Now go back to bed.